-Physical Education 295 Cardiopulmonary Exercise Testing 3 units; 2 hour lecture, 3 hours lab Recommended Preparation: Anatomy 30; eligibility for English A or English 84 Credit, degree applicable Transfer CSU This course is designed for the respiratory care student, practicing respiratory therapist, personal fitness trainer, or anyone interested in cardiopulmonary exercise testing.
-Course content includes purposes and applications of cardiopulmonary exercise testing, instrumentation, testing methods, physiological responses to exercise, and data integration and analysis.
 Physical Education 300abcd Aerobic Fitness 1 unit; 2 hours lab Credit, degree applicable Transfer CSU, UC This course focuses on the basic principles of cardiorespiratory conditioning.
 Emphasis is placed on technique and development of cardiorespiratory endurance, muscle endurance, flexibility, and improved body composition.
 Assessments of aerobic fitness, muscle endurance, and body composition are used to develop exercise prescriptions.
 Physical Education 302abcd Step Aerobics 1 unit; 2 hours lab Recommended Preparation: Physical Education 300abcd or equivalent skill level Credit, degree applicable Transfer CSU, UC This course provides instruction and workout that utilize an adjustable platform and choreographed stepping patterns for the primary purpose of increasing cardiorespiratory fitness.
-The use of hand weights, elastic bands and tubes, and training circuits will provide variety and further develop overall strength, endurance, and flexibility as well as improve body composition Physical Education Adapted Activity Courses Physical Education 400abcd Adapted Fitness 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed to meet the needs of students with disabilities and provides personalized exercise programs.
+The use of hand weights, elastic bands and tubes, and training circuits will provide variety and further develop overall strength, endurance, and flexibility as well as improve body composition.
+Physical Education Adapted Activity Courses Physical Education 400abcd Adapted Fitness 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed to meet the needs of students with disabilities and provides personalized exercise programs.
 Exercise programs may incorporate modifications when limitations are associated with a disability.
 The components of physical fitness will be discussed in order to develop an understanding of training principles, benefits of exercise, and conditioning strategies.
 Basic nutrition guidelines related to fitness will also be discussed.
 Note: Letter grade or P/NP option.

-Note: This course is designed for students with disabilities Physical Education 401abcd Adapted Strength Training 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course provides strength training exercise for students with disabilities.
+Note: This course is designed for students with disabilities.
+Physical Education 401abcd Adapted Strength Training 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course provides strength training exercise for students with disabilities.
 Exercise programs are personalized and self-paced.
 Specialized equipment is available to accommodate the needs of the students.
 Fitness terminology, training principles, and the benefits from resistance exercise will be discussed.
 Major muscle groups will be identified in their application to specific exercises.
+Note: Letter grade or P/NP option.
+Note: This course is designed for students with disabilities.
+Physical Education 402abcd Adapted Swimming and Hydroexercise 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed to meet the needs of students with disabilities.
+Students will learn basic swimming skills and/or participate in personalized hydroexercise programs.
+Water safety skills, elements of physical fitness, and training principles in the water utilizing buoyancy and hydrodynamic resistance will be included.
+Note: Letter grade or P/NP option.

+Note: This course is designed for students with disabilities.
+Physical Education 404abcd Adapted Cardiovascular Fitness 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course provides cardiovascular exercise for students with disabilities.
+Exercise programs are personalized and self-paced.
+Specialized equipment is available to accommodate the needs of the students.
+Fitness terminology, training principles, and benefits associated with cardiovascular exercise will be discussed.
 Note: Letter grade or P/NP option.